stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-The list of programs that can be called at build time under the host platform.
-Specialized build templates contain predefined lists with the necessary programs, for example, for the GNU build system, there will be make, Perl, pkg-config.
+`bld_tool` is a list of programs that can be called during the build under the host platform.
+Specialized build templates contain predefined lists with the required programs.
+For example, for the GNU build system these would be make, Perl, pkg-config.

 ```shell
 {% block bld_tool %}